Frequently Asked Questions About Acupuncture

 More and more health insurance companies are beginning to cover acupuncture treatments.
 There are also more Worker's Comp and personal injury plans that cover acupuncture, and we have experience working with those claims.
-Although still somewhat limited in North Carolina, Charlotte Acupuncture and Wellness Center is in-network with a few companies.
-If we are not in your network, we are experienced in providing patients with the necessary documentation to file for reimbursement.
+Although still somewhat limited in North Carolina, Charlotte Acupuncture and Wellness Center is in-network with a few insurances.
+Many of our patient have out-of-network coverage, and we are experienced in providing patients with the necessary documentation to file for reimbursement for eligible expenses.

 Flex Plans & Healthcare Savings Accounts